 Vegetarian black bean chili is a winner and so are pizzas, stacked high with lots of veggies and cheese.
 Veggie burgers that you make yourself or the frozen, packaged type that come under the names of “Boca Burgers” or “Gardenburgers” are great to grill outdoors, bake or heat in the frying pan.

-Delicious meatless foods are available straight from your supermarket – and balanced recipes are available in cookbooks and online if you need inspiration to get started.
+Delicious meatless foods are available at your supermarket.
+Balanced recipes are available in cookbooks and online if you need inspiration to get started.
 Even restaurants are offering meatless entrees on their menus in support of including less meat in our diets.

 Pros and Cons of Meatless Diets

-Health conscious Americans are adopting meatless diets into their lifestyles more and more these days.
-Other countries, mostly in Europe, have already learned that eating mostly meatless meals helps health and environmental issues.
+Health-conscious Americans are adopting meatless diets into their lifestyles more and more these days.
+Other countries, mostly in Europe, have already learned that eating mostly meatless meals helps with health and environmental issues.